-Audition dates for prospective students wishing to enter music degree programs in the fall of 2021 are November 14, 2020; January 16, February 20, and April 24, 2021.
+Audition dates for prospective students wishing to enter music degree programs in the fall of 2022 are held throughout the 2021-2022 school year beginning in the fall.
 Students unable to audition on these dates may schedule an alternate audition date by contacting Michelle Gernannt at 800-241-3754 ext.
 5182, or by e-mail at finearts@yhc.edu.